All Episodes

 We're going to find out whether he likes it or not.

-We are going this is why I've been shaking up all day, folks, all night last night.
+This is why I've been shaken up all day, folks, all night last night.

 This is why I've been doing my best to come to grips with this.